SamanthaSolomon/U3-intro-to-express/README.md

 ### NodeJS Frameworks

 Express will be our choice for a NodeJS Framework in this unit.
 However there are several other popular frameworks out there.

-Let's a take a look at a few of the following articles on the top node frameworks in 2020
+Let's a take a look at the following articles on the top node frameworks in 2020.

 - [Top 3 Most Popular Frameworks And When To Use Them](https://rapidapi.com/blog/best-nodejs-frameworks/)
 - [Top 20 Best NodeJS Frameworks For Devs in 2020](https://www.ubuntupit.com/best-nodejs-frameworks-for-developers/)

-#### Installing Express
+### Installing Express

 <hr>